-Topic Name & Description Learning Outcomes Curriculum Documents & Reading Assignments Suggested Project Work or Written Assignment Module 3: Styles of teaching and school-culture Topic 3.1: Using Systems-based Approaches to Understand Educational Change In this topic, Trainees will become familiar with the concepts used to better understand how educational change in a school occurs from a 'systemic' point of view.
-Using a systems approach, one can better understand how an education system or school works by examining its elements and subsystems as well as the relationships and synergies between them.
+Topic Name & Description Learning Outcomes Curriculum Documents & Reading Assignments Suggested Project Work or Written Assignment and synergies between them.
 Subsystems within a school might include a Teacher Support Framework, a School Library, the Technology Infrastructure within a school, etc. One of the reasons that educational reforms often fail is that they focus on only one subsystem (e.g., Libraries) within the school and ignore the others, which may undermine one's interventions due to sub-systemic interdependence.
 Using a systems-based approach will help mentors to better understand the interdependence between the various subsystems in a school that affect one another.
 For example, if one introduces a teaching methodology that requires considerable research activity among students, one had also better make sure that libraries are working, internet systems are in place, etc. System-wide reforms such as those undertaken in the context of New Generation Schools have been more successful for the very reason that they have taken a system-wide approach to effecting change.
 As part of the discussions under this topic, Trainees will be expected to map out the subsystems within a New Generation School as well as determine how they relate and reinforce one another.
-They will also be expected to 3.1a Trainees can correctly define the terms used to describe a system (e.g., subsystem, element, open system, closed system, etc.).
-3.1b Trainees can use the concept of 'paradigmatic failure' to explain why educational reforms in Cambodia have often failed.
-3.1c Trainees can explain how Cambodian schools must change in systemic terms to accommodate such 21st Century learning trends as 'Participatory Creativity.'
-3.1d Trainees can map or diagram a New Generation School in systemic terms using concepts discussed in the assigned readings How Systems Thinking Applies to Education, by Frank Betts (1992) http://www.ascd.org/publications/ed ucational- leadership/nov92/vol50/num03/How- Systems-Thinking-Applies-to- Education.aspx Expanding Opportunities for Creative Participation: A Systems-based Approach to Creativity and Creative Problem Solving in Education, by Clapp, E.P., et al. (2017) (To be provided as a Handout) Group Work: Small groups of Trainees will work together to develop a flowchart or diagrammatic map that describes a New Generation School in 'systemic' terms using many of the concepts developed in the assigned readings.
-During the exercise (which should be done outside of class), groups must identify sub-systems within the school and determine their relationship with one another including a description of synergies and how they affect one another.
+They will also be expected to clearly explain the implications of social and economic change in the 21st Century for schools in 'systemic' terms.
+For example, the need for greater creativity in school systems has led to concepts of 'Creative Participation' and the need for education systems to move from more 'dictatorial/deterministic' orientations to more 'participative' ones.
+Such changes are more easily understood using a systems-based approach to describe and explain them. reforms in Cambodia have often failed.
+3.1c Trainees can explain how Cambodian schools must change in systemic terms to accommodate such 21 st Century learning trends as 'Participatory Creativity.'
+3.1d Trainees can map or diagram a New Generation School in systemic terms using concepts discussed in the assigned readings Expanding Opportunities for Creative Participation: A Systems-based Approach to Creativity and Creative Problem Solving in Education, by Clapp, E.P., et al. (2017) (To be provided as a Handout) outside of class), groups must identify sub-systems within the school and determine their relationship with one another including a description of synergies and how they affect one another.
 When completed, each group will present its map or diagram to the seminar and justify its analysis.
 Seminar groups will critique each other's analysis and give constructive feedback to one another.